piazza-energy/curated-resource-list/README.md

 ### Energy consumption

+- [SAVE](https://www.ssen.co.uk/save/) is a five-year trial across 4,000 homes in the Solent region called SAVE, which tried a range of mechanisms to see how households could provide demand reduction and response.
+From the [Energyst](https://theenergyst.com/sse-networks-to-bring-households-into-demand-side-response/)
 - **energy flows** if you have to impress people using Sankey charts - Lawrence Livermore (world, but mainly updated for US) [link](https://flowcharts.llnl.gov/)
 - BEIS energy trends [link](https://www.gov.uk/government/collections/energy-trends)
 - Electric vehicle footprint [link](https://www.ucsusa.org/clean-vehicles/electric-vehicles/ev-emissions-tool), this is fun.
 Basically: buy a Prius instead of a Tesla